technomancy/calandria/Readme.md

 ```

 However, when run this way it uses blocking input, which will prevent
-the scheduler from running any background processes.
-Note the
+the scheduler from running more than one process.
+(This means you
+can't pipe from one process to another, as this requires at least some
-filesystem is purely in-memory in the Lua process and will not persist
+level of faux-concurrency.)
+Note the filesystem is purely in-memory
+in the Lua process and will not persist when run from the CLI, though
-when run from the CLI, while when running in-game it should be
+when running in-game it should be persisted in between server
-persisted in between server restarts.
+restarts.

 ## Repairs/Puzzles